groupdocs-viewer-cloud/docs/content/viewer/developer-guide/basic-usage/delete-rendered-document.md

 ---
-id: "render-document"
+id: "delete-rendered-document"
-url: "viewer/render-document"
+url: "viewer/delete-rendered-document"
-title: "Render document"
+title: "Delete rendered document"
 productName: "GroupDocs.Viewer Cloud"
-weight: 4
+weight: 5
 description: ""
 keywords: ""
 ---

 # Introduction #

-GroupDocs.Viewer Cloud API enables you to to render various types of documents into HTML, Image, or Pdf.
+After rendering various types of documents into HTML, Image, or Pdf, you may clean (delete) rendered pages from cloud storage using special method.
+Note: This method deletes only output files, the input file remains in the storage.

-Following example demonstrates on how to render document with default options.
+Following example demonstrates on how to delete rendered document results.

 ## API Usage ##

-There are steps that usage of GroupDocs.Viewer Cloud consists of:

-1. Upload input document into cloud storage
-1. Render document or get document info
-1. Download rendered document from storage
-1. Optional: [Delete]({{< ref "viewer/developer-guide/basic-usage/delete-rendered-document.md" >}}) rendered document from storage

-Steps 1 and 3 are storage operations, please refer to this [File API documentation]({{< ref "viewer/developer-guide/working-with-files.md" >}}) for usage details.

 [Swagger UI](https://apireference.groupdocs.cloud/viewer/) lets you call this REST API directly from the browser.